RoarAbiye/fcc-25plusclock/userstory.md

 I can see a clickable element with a corresponding id="reset".

 # Timer
-- [✗] `User Story #11:`
+- [✓] `User Story #11:`
-:error: `25 + 5 clock has paused but time continued elapsing: expected '00' to equal '59'`
+%% :error: `25 + 5 clock has paused but time continued elapsing: expected '00' to equal '59'`
-~~When I click the element with the id of reset, any running timer should be stopped, the value within id="break-length" should return to 5, the value within id="session-length" should return to 25, and the element with id="time-left" should reset to its default state.~~
+When I click the element with the id of reset, any running timer should be stopped, the value within id="break-length" should return to 5, the value within id="session-length" should return to 25, and the element with id="time-left" should reset to its default state.

 - [✓] `User Story #12:`
 When I click the element with the id of break-decrement, the value within id="break-length" decrements by a value of 1, and I can see the updated value.